herohiralal/Panshilar/README.md

 - OSX     (ARM64) -> iOS     (ARM64)
 ```

-The batch files (`*.bat`/`*.sh`) for both are set up, although at the time of writing this, the OSX shell file is untested (never been run at all).
+The batch files (`build.bat`/`build.sh`) for both host platforms are set up, which in turn call `build.py`.
-Hate Apple platforms for being closed.
-Love their tooling sometimes though.

-Windows host will require running `setup.bat` once.
-This will set up toolchains, which by the way will need to be downloaded:
+Build Depndencies:
+- Python 3.
-- Windows Build Tools + Windows Development Kit
+- Visual Studio Build Tools + Windows SDK
 - Android NDK (something that can build API level 28, it'll pick the first one available)
 - Linux cross-compilers ([get here](https://dev.epicgames.com/documentation/en-us/unreal-engine/cross-compiling-for-linux?application_version=4.27))
   - Thanks Epic Games!
+- Xcode Build Tools
+- OSX toolchain
+- iPhone Simulator Toolchain
+- iPhone Toolchain

-If any toolchain is not found, the batch files are set to ignore that platform when building.
+If any toolchain is not found, the build scripts are set to ignore that platform when building.

 Also, never switching to a build system.
-Unity build, with a batch file command invocation is how it'll remain forever.
+Unity build, with a single build command invocation is how it'll remain forever.

 ## How to use